Mikaela/mikaela.github.io/_posts/2015-03-25-leaving-bots-life.md

-nothing can be done to it now and the fear will just be moved to trouble either my next school that I have thought to be [KyUAS](http://www.kyamk.fi/Frontpage) (but it seems likely that I will try to get to [Helsinki] or [Jyväsykylä] and study there as people have offered to help me find apartment either from there) or anywhere where I will work in the future if I ever will.
+nothing can be done to it now and the fear will just be moved to trouble either my next school that I have thought to be [KyUAS](http://www.kyamk.fi/Frontpage) (but it seems likely that I will try to get to [Helsinki] or [Jyväskylä] and study there as people have offered to help me find apartment either from there) or anywhere where I will work in the future if I ever will.